tpott/pub_musings/silentdisco2/README.md

 * `mkdir 000000 && cd 000000 && ~/Github/pub_musings/silentdisco2/node_modules/.bin/isogit clone --url=http://localhost:8080/party/000000.git --depth=1 --singleBranch`
 * `~/Github/pub_musings/silentdisco2/node_modules/.bin/isogit fetch origin trunk`
 * `cp ~/.gitconfig .git/config && ~/Github/pub_musings/silentdisco2/node_modules/.bin/isogit merge --ours=trunk --theirs=remotes/origin/trunk`

+# Git is working

+Git is now working!
+I think the hardest parts to figure out are done.
+To run the server, I typically run `cd silentdisco && npm run build && node --inspect ../node_server_v1/server.js`

+Up next:
+* User authentication.
+Need some sort of device keys, user names, and user roles (listener, DJ, host).
+Every user name should be rendered with first two (N) hex chars from the device key.
+* Audio autoplay (loop?).
+And ideally drag to re-order (if you're the DJ).
+* Delete / unschedule a song (if you're the DJ).
+Also maybe song name?
+* Websockets!
+We need websockets to make everything more responsive.
+Then reduce the interval set for `asyncPullGit` and timeout set with `clickDelayMs`.
+* Client side full state from fs parsing.
+Every function that calls `readFile`...
+Will be able to handle scheduling in the past.
+And can delete rows from `now_playing.txt` once they're no longer relevant.
+Check an <audio> element's `duration`.
+Will need to set the "Now playing" banner text.